Catskill Mountains: Aquatic sports and recreation

 Esopus Creek is a 65.4 mi tributary of the Hudson River, starting at Winnisook Lake on Slide Mountain.
 It flows across Ulster County to the Hudson River at Saugerties.
 The Esopus is noted for making an almost 270-degree turn around Panther Mountain, following a buried 6 mi impact crater rim.
 It is famous for tubing, a sport of rafting down a river in an inner tube.
 Many tubers begin their trip at Phoenicia, New York, and head down the creek towards the Ashokan Reservoir at Olive, New York.

-The Ashokan Reservoir is part of the New York City water supply system, with fishing allowed under permit, but swimming and most other recreational uses are forbidden.
+The Ashokan Reservoir is part of the New York City water supply system, with fishing allowed under permit, but ice fishing is prohibited.
+It is the most famous New York City-owned reservoir for rainbow trout.

 River canoeing and kayaking are popular.
 There are 42 rapids ranging from class I to V+.

 The Esopus Creek is famous for its fly fishing, although in recent years it has been plagued by invasive plants.

 Cycling

-Road and mountain bicycling are fairly popular in the range.
+Road and mountain biking are fairly popular in the range.
 Bicycle racing includes the Tour of the Catskills, a three-day road stage race held in Green and Ulster counties each summer, and the UCI Mountain Bike World Cup in Windham.
 Other cycling resources include the Catskill Scenic Trail, the Headwaters Trails in Stamford and the Roundtopia trail network (mapped by the Round Top Mountain Bike Association).
 Several ski centers provide downhill mountain bicycling in the warmer months.